jonaskay/flashover-middleman/source/2018-09-07-from-flow-to-crash-to-steady.html.markdown

 ### Flow state is a double-edged sword

 I believe everybody who has achieved fluency with a programming language and written code with it, has experienced [the flow state](https://en.wikipedia.org/wiki/Flow_(psychology)).
 Maybe you haven’t completely lost your sense of space and time.
-But you probably have experienced that warm feeling of concentration and absorption.
+But you probably have experienced that exciting feeling of concentration and absorption.

 The flow state gives you a natural high.
 But with every high there is a low.
 When you go up, you eventually come down.